SvenBroeckling/phasesix-rulebook/published/create_en.md

 ### Lineage and career points

-A Phase Six character always has a lineage.
+A {{ world_book.book_title }} character always has a lineage.
 For all humans (and therefore most adventures) this will be the 'human' lineage, but in other settings it may also be elves, dwarves, androids or robots.

 Lineage determines the starting values of some aspects of a character.
 It can also affect skills and attributes, and has its own rules.